chinedufn/swift-bridge/book/src/safety/README.md

 #### Using an owned value after free

-If you pass an owned value from `Swift` -> `Rust` Rust now owns that value.
+Today, it is possible to pass ownership of a value from `Swift` to `Rust` and then try to use the value from `Swift`.

-`Swift` doesn't have a way to statically enforce ownership so it's possible to attempt to use the type after passing ownedship to `Rust`, which leads to undefined behavior.
+This mean that a user can accidentally trigger undefined behavior.

 ```rust
 #[swift_bridge::bridge]